North Carolina Court Records

 Step 3.
 Submit the Application and pay the fee

 Government agencies provide flexible options for obtaining records.
 For instance, the North Carolina Division of Public Health provides options for online, in-person, and mail requests.
 However, the processing time for each option varies.
 While online and in-person requests may take only a few days, mail requests may take a week or longer.
+Some agencies may also provide digital images of marriage records for online requests.
 Applications are only processed after the requester pays the fee.
 The state vital records office charges $24 for the first certified copy and $15 for every additional copy made with the same request.

 How to Get a Marriage License in North Carolina